Pelvic Rehabilitation Practitioner Certification

 Applicants raw exam scores are not reported on the score reports to prevent misuse of the scores.

-Other Questions About Pelvic Therapy Practitioner Certification (PTPC)
+Other Questions About Pelvic Rehabilitation Practitioner Certification (PRPC)

 Is there a prep course available?

-At this time, H&W does not offer a prep course for PTPC.
+At this time, H&W does not offer a prep course for PRPC.
 Based on interest, this is something we hope to offer for later forms of the exam.

 Is there a study guide available?